xan105/node-nodeRT/README.md

 },
 ```

-Electron's `packages.json` file will be read to determine Electron's ABI.
+ℹ️ Electron's `packages.json` file will be read to determine Electron's ABI _(I recommend you install it first to avoid any surprise)_.

+💡 In case npm mutes the output of the install script; You can check inside `node_modules/@xan105/nodeRT/prebuilds` which runtime was downloaded: `node` or `electron`.

 ⚠️ NodeRT should be loaded in the main process [NodeRT#158](https://github.com/NodeRT/NodeRT/issues/158)

 API
 ===

-> Please see the NodeRT and [Microsoft](https://learn.microsoft.com/en-us/uwp/api/) docs for more details.
+> Please see the [NodeRT](https://github.com/NodeRT/NodeRT#using-nodert-modules) and [Microsoft](https://learn.microsoft.com/en-us/uwp/api/) docs for more details.

 ⚠️  This module is only available as an ECMAScript module (ESM).